I’ve tested out a pair of Crescent Moon Gold 13 Trail Snowshoes and am extremely pleased with them.

 I first used these trail snowshoes while hiking cross-country on a packed trail with my family.
 Other than how easy they were to walk in, what stood out to me was how easy they also were to put on my feet.

-The single pull loop binding system allows for a single pull adjustment when putting the shoes on, or taking them off.
-I remember snowshoes of old that required a friend bending down to help you put your shoes on – and those days are over. !
+The single pull loop binding system allows for a single pull adjustment when putting the shoes on or off.
+I remember snowshoes of old that required a friend bending down to help you put your shoes on – and those days are over!

 Strong and Light

-The toe claw actually provided too much grip for my first trip out and I was wishing the shoes offered a tad less traction.
-I wasn’t able to run downhill comfortably on the packed trail because my feet wouldn’t slide down the trail at all.
-While this kind of traction is awesome when climbing, it makes trail running down a mountain hard on the joints.
+The toe claw actually provided too much grip for my first trip out, and I wished the shoes offered a tad less traction.
+I couldn’t run downhill comfortably on the packed trail because my feet wouldn’t slide down the trail at all.
+While this traction is awesome when climbing, it makes trail running down a mountain hard on the joints.

-Other members in my party (my five-year old son included) kept post holing in the snow and struggled with deep footprints left behind by other unlucky hikers.
-I walked on top of everything and even tackled snow drifts climbing the canyon walls with no fear of slipping.
-When we came to ice in the frozen creek I walked across with the same confidence one would have while wearing ice cleats or crampons.
-No falling down for me!
+Other members in my party (my son included) kept post-holing in the snow and struggled with deep footprints left behind by other unlucky hikers.
+I walked on top of everything and even tackled snowdrifts climbing the canyon walls without fear of slipping.
+When we came to ice in the frozen creek, I walked across with the same confidence one would have while wearing ice cleats or crampons.
+No falling for me!